spatie/laravel-backup/README.md

 ### Cleanup

-This command will remove all zip-files that are older than the specified amount of days in the config file on all configured filesystems:
+This command will remove all zip-files that are older than the amount of days specified in the config file.

 ``` bash
 php artisan backup:clean
 ```
+The clean up will happen on all configured filesystems.

 ## Testing